Bulky Waste Disposal Guide for Householders

 A man & van collection (unless you have lots of very heavy, dense material to get rid of like rubble) is generally significantly cheaper than hiring a skip and a lot more flexible.
 It is also better for the environment because the vehicle only comes to your property once, whereas a skip lorry comes twice – once to deliver and then once to collect.

-Full details of man & van rubbish clearance including likely rates, estimating collection size, and what to expect on the day, can be found in our definitive man & van rubbish clearance guide.
+More information about man & van rubbish removal including likely rates, estimating collection size, and what to expect on the day, can be found in our rubbish clearance guide.

 Hiring a skip is a simple solution for getting rid of bulky waste from the home.
 The beauty of a skip is that it works as a nice container for waste as you fill it and also it is a fixed upfront price.
 The main downsides are they are expensive (compared to the other options), can cause damage to your driveway, neighbours fill them up when you’re not looking, and you have to do all the labour yourself.
 Plus they’re not super great for the environment.
 In practise, hiring a skip is usually the best option if you have lots of messy, heavy waste like soil, bricks and rubble, but always ensure you protect your driveway properly before delivery.